How to take your music outside (without annoying the neighbours)

 For thumping bass and flashing lights you’ll like the Sony SRS XB40.
 With it you can:

-- Take the party outside – it’s water resistant and won’t stop playing in the rain or at the beach
+- Take the party wherever you want – it’s water resistant and won’t stop playing in the rain or at the beach

-- Create your own mobile disco – flashing strobes and colourful lights bring your music to life
+- Turn your student house into a club – flashing strobes and colourful lights bring your music to life

 - Enjoy deep bass – the dual passive radiators work together for a bass boost